The myth of the world's oldest culture

 The Out of Africa theory of human evolution proposes that humans evolved in Africa and started spreading across the globe around 200,000 years ago, reaching Australia around 50,000 years ago.
 For reasons that can be debated, a myth has emerged that the descendants of those humans that first arrived in Australia have a longer continuous culture than those that arrived in Asia, Europe and even those that never left Africa.
 In a sense, it is a myth that proposes that a one branch is longer and older than the tree.

-If Neanderthals and Homo erectus were included into the question of oldest continuous culture, Europeans can trace their ancestrial connection to the land to around 400,000 years while Asians can trace their ancestrial connection to around 800,000 years.
+Ironically, despite genetics being a dubious method to define cultural continuity, the genetic record shows that Indigenous Australians are comparatively young.
+Specifically, prior to waves of migrants from Africa, Europe and Asia was populated by Neanderthals, Homo erectus and Denisovans.
+Although the pre-African hominins were mostly swamped, they did bred with the Africans and their DNA does survive in Asia and Europe today.
+Therefore, Europeans can trace their ancestrial connection to the land to around 400,000 years while Asians can trace their ancestrial connection to around 800,000 years.
 The starting point for Africans (the very source of all humanity) would perhaps be when hominins first starting using tools about 2.5 million years ago or perhaps time immemorial.
 In comparison, 50,000 years is not a great deal of time.

 Aside from being a construct of the European tradition, the myth of the oldest continuous culture is also an example of separatism.
 All humans share a common genetic and cultural ancestry that is interwoven over millions of years; however, the myth of a longest culture separates Aboriginal people from that genetic and cultural interweaving to define them as a people distinct from the rest of humanity.